European Tennis Trophy

 There are four additional trophies presented; those for best performance in the fields of Professional, Junior, Seniors and Wheelchair Tennis.

-Tennis Europe announced in January 2013 that Czech Republic won the 2012 award for Overall Performance, as well as that for Professional Tennis.
-Russia (Junior Tennis), Germany (Seniors Tennis) and the Netherlands (Wheelchair Tennis) won the remaining contributing categories.
-Click here for a full report on the 2012 awards.
+Tennis Europe announced in January 2014 that Russia won the 2013 award for Overall Performance, as well as that for Junior Tennis.
+Czech Republic (Professional Tennis), Germany (Seniors Tennis) and the Netherlands (Wheelchair Tennis) won the remaining contributing categories.
+Click here for a full report on the 2013 awards.